Elizabeth O'Keeffe: Departure from Land Victoria

 On 12 July 2002, the prominent Melbourne newspaper, The Age, reported that O’Keeffe had resigned and further reported that the Opposition claimed O’Keeffe had been sacked.
 Minister Garbutt denied that O'Keeffe had been sacked.
 The same day, O’Keeffe issued an internal memo, copied to all DNRE staff, dismissing the Opposition claims and advising she had instructed her lawyers to seek an unconditional retraction and apology from the Opposition and media.
 Also, she advised she would take legal action on any further claims.
 The media reporting of O'Keeffe's departure as a sacking continued, but there was no reported legal action taken by O'Keeffe.
 However, there were further departures from Land Victoria including Hartigan a few weeks prior to O'Keeffe in June 2002 and Jacoby at the end of 2002.
+It was reported that Hartigan was removed from Land Victoria and placed in another department, and Jacoby, whose three year contract was scheduled for renewal at end of 2002, would not be renewed.

 National Gallery of Victoria

 She was subsequently the Chief Operating Officer of the National Gallery of Victoria (NGV) from August 2002 until September 2005.
 She also served as Secretary to the NGV Council of Trustees.
 The Age reported 7 January 2004 on a potential cover-up at the NGV when a glass panel in the roof shattered in late 2003 following the re-opening after almost 4 years of closure for renovations.
 "The gallery has been warned that more glass panels - a feature of the recently reopened gallery's $168 million redesign - could shatter.”
 O’Keeffe advised that a preliminary report had speculated that the breakage might have been caused by extreme heat combined with chemical reactions in the glass.
 O’Keeffe was interviewed on ABC Radio Melbourne, on 7 July 2004, to explain that there was no danger to the public.
 However, she was contradicted by members of the public raising their own experiences at the Gallery.
 O’Keeffe was described by ABC as having a “bad day” due to her lack of understanding of the issues and dangers.
 On 9 February 2004, it was the NGV's Director, rather than O’Keeffe, who announced NGV and Major Projects Victoria Department had ordered an engineering audit of the Gallery.
 Clearly, O'Keeffe's capacity and competency for her role at NGV were repeatedly brought under public scrutiny.

 The NGV, in its 2003-04 Annual Report acknowledged the adverse media attention that the glass shattering had attracted.